Pelvic Congestion Syndrome

 • Increased mucoid vaginal discharge with repeated negative culture for micro organisms.

-• Dysfunctional uterine bleeding
+• Abnormal uterine bleeding

-Normally the mean calibre of the ovarian vessels is 3.8 mm.
-This could reach 7.5 mm in case of incompetent valves.
-Various theories have been put forward to explain why these vessels tend to dilate but the most plausible ones are absent or incompetent venous valves and / or blood vessel wall collagen abnormalities.
-It was shown that 13-15% of women lack valves in the left ovarian vein in comparison to 6% on
+Normally, the mean calibre of the ovarian vessels is 3.8 mm.
+This may reach 7.5 mm in case of incompetent valves.
+Various theories have been put forward to explain why these vessels tend to dilate, but the most plausible ones are absent or incompetent venous valves and / or blood vessel wall collagen abnormalities.
+It has been shown that 13-15% of women lack valves in the left ovarian vein in comparison to 6% on the right side.
+However, certain women are more likely to show these vascular phenomena but are not all symptomatic including:

 • Women with PCOS